intel/BigDL-Distributed-Training-and-Inference-Workflow/DEVCATALOG.md

 ## Introduction

-Usually one would take many efforts to develop distributed training and inference pipelines to handle large datasets in production.
-With the adoption of BigDL, AI workflows written in Python notebooks running on a single laptop can be seamlessly scaled out across large clusters so as to process distributed big data.
+Developing distributed training and inference pipelines to handle large datasets in production can be a complex and time-consuming process.
+However, by adopting BigDL, you can seamlessly scale AI workflows written in Python notebooks on a single laptop across large clusters to process distributed big data.

-Learn to use BigDL to easily build and seamlessly scale distributed training and inference workflows for TensorFlow and PyTorch.
+Learn to Use BigDL, to easily build and seamlessly scale distributed training and inference workflows for TensorFlow and PyTorch.
 This page takes the recsys workflows for Neural Collaborative Filtering (NCF) as an example.

 Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).